paige71/Transportation-Management-System-WPF-XAML/README.md

 ![](Snag_119d5f79.png)
   - ability to operate CRUD for carrier and route tables in the database
   - ability to view and load logfile
+  - ability to backup the entire current database to desinated directory

 # Buyer
 ![Snag_11a47fff](https://user-images.githubusercontent.com/78217017/151084899-e32b4443-902b-404c-a607-07404b7ee4af.png)